 We are usually too busy focusing on everyone else to ask that question, but we deserve a magical Christmas full of delight, even if we must make it happen ourselves.

 Take a moment to consider your own Christmas wishlist to have a wonderful holiday and get everything you want for Christmas!

 What Do I Want for Christmas?

-What is the Five Gift Rule for Christmas?
+Use the Five Gift Rule

 The five-gift rule is a rule of thumb for buying Christmas presents, but it can also work for making your own Christmas wish list.
 The guideline is to get someone something they want, something they need, something to wear, and something to read.